-We compare the top ductless mini-split heating & air conditioning systems, including the best heat pump brands, average prices including installation, coolest features, quietest ductless systems, best warranty coverage and more!
+We compare the top ductless heat pumps, including the best heat pump brands, average prices including installation, coolest features, quietest ductless systems, best warranty coverage and more!

 Best Rated Ductless Mini-Split Brands

-How We Evaluate the Best Ductless Mini-Split Heat Pumps
+How We Evaluate the Best Ductless Heat Pumps

 There are a range of different features to consider when shopping for a mini-split system, which we’ll cover below.